-Download the latest version of the free, cross-platform application Audacity.
+Download the free, cross-platform application Audacity.
+In Audacity/Preferences, choose Import / Export from the list at the left, then choose - depending on your version of Audacity- the "Use custom mix" radio button, or the "Use Advanced Mixing Options" button.
 In a new Audacity window, import the performance track (without the click) FIRST- the order is important.
 Simply go to FILE in the menu bar, and then down to "Import," and then over to "Audio...".
 A dialog box will appear from which you can navigate to the audio file you have downloaded that you want to play from Audacity.
 Next, import the click track the same way.

-Then, select both tracks (Command-A on a Mac), click the FILE menu, and choose, "Export Audio...".
-A dialog box will pop up, allowing you to give your file a new name (like, TITLE\MULTICHANNEL), and designate where you want to save the new file, as well as a file type.
+Then, select both tracks (Command-A on a Mac), click the FILE menu, and choose, "Export Selected Audio...".
+A dialog box will pop up, allowing you to give your file a new name (like, TITLE_MULTICHANNEL), and designate where you want to save the new file, as well as a file type.
 Select .WAV, because it can be easily read by both Mac and PC platforms, and retains the highest audio quality.
 Do not select MP3, because that is a compressed file that will not sound as good.
+Once you click OK, you'll see a routing diagram of four output channels: click, OK.
+Depending on your preferences, you may then see one last window containing the metadata (copyright information) for the audio file; edit as needed, and click OK.